 Each student will be required to complete an Initial Reflection and Final Reflection throughout the semester.
 These are to be done in the form of a paper and are turned in only to the instructor.
 (Meaning that these are not shared with others in the class.)
-Reflections are designed to allow students the opportunity to dig deeper into the course material and classroom discussions, examining how your lived experiences and newly discovered understandings of the field shape your social work practice.
+Reflections are designed to allow students the opportunity to dig deeper into the course material and classroom discussions, examining how your own lived experiences, and newly discovered understandings of the field, shape your social work practice.
+While students are asked to write these at an academic level, there is no requirement to use

+APA citations for Reflections.
 Prompts for each topic will be discussed in class and will be available on Canvas (under the "Assignment Drop Box" tab).
 Submissions should be 2-3 pages in length, double-spaced, using the Times New Roman font of 12.
 Reflections are due by Sunday at 11:59pm at the end of the assigned week.

 REFLECTION TOPIC DUE POINTS AVAILABLE

-Initial Reflection Week Three 50 points
+Initial Reflection Week Seven 50 points

-Final Reflection Week Twelve 50 points
+Final Reflection Week Eleven 50 points

 TOTAL OF 100 POINTS